 The goal is to create a center that will:

-- Educate women to lead healthier lives and avoid cardiovascular issues.
+- Educate women to lead healthier lives, learn more about heart failure in women, and avoid cardiovascular issues.

 - Diagnose and treat women properly when they do face heart-related health problems.